Planning Europe for the first time is less about being clever and more about sequencing the work in the right order.

 Weeks 12 to 10: Route Design and Pace

-Your Week 12 goal: choose a route that minimizes backtracking.
+Your first goal is to choose a route that minimizes backtracking.

 Examples of reasonable pacing: